amper5and/secrets.js/README.md

 	npm install secrets.js

-To use it in node:
+To use it in node.js:

 	var secrets = require('secrets.js');